risk-first/website/docs/practices/Testing-and-Quality-Assurance/Integration-Testing.md

   attendant:
    - tag: Schedule Risk
      reason: "Can be time-consuming, leading to delays in the project timeline."
-   - tag: Dependency Risk
+   - tag: Software Dependency Risk
-     reason: "Increases dependency on integrated components and their availability."
+     reason: "Adds dependencies on test environments and their availability."
    - tag: Complexity Risk
-     reason: "Integrating multiple components can introduce complex issues that are hard to resolve."
+     reason: "Integrating multiple components can be complex work in itself."
   related:
    - ../Planning-and-Management/Change-Management
    - ../Development-and-Coding/Unit-Testing